hackforla/admin-governance/meeting-2018-july.md

     * Brigade Event
   * Code for America Fellowship Program
     * Start scoping out ideas and talk to government folks for next year.

+## Informational Section
+  * **DPSS Hackathon Partnership**
+    * Department of Public Social Services is seeking grant funding to throw a hackathon
+    * Hack for LA is listed as a nonprofit community partner for their grant application
+    * What can HFLA get out of this partnership? (eg. donations, visibility, etc.)

+  * **Collaboration with 'Code for California'**
+    * Merge with existing “California Civic Lab”, which was already established between Code for Sacramento, Code for San Francisco, Code for San Jose, Open Oakland, and Open San Diego - http://caciviclab.org/
+    * **Potential projects:**
+      * Send Open Data Pledge to CA Senator & Governor candidates for this year's elections.
+      * See Chi Hack Night's work: https://chihacknight.org/events/2018/02/13/kim-foxx.html
+    * **Existing CA Civic Lab projects:**
+      * Open Disclosure (visualize campaign finance data in local elections)
+      * State Agency Inventory (status of state agencies’ open data)

 ## NOTES